 send any such notice or proposal in hard copy form to any member or charity trustee who has not consented to receive communications in electronic form.

-Notes
+Appendix 2 – Guidance notes

 These explanatory notes are for advice and reference only and do not form part of the text of the constitution.

+Date of constitution

-Inserting the date of the constitution is good practice, and helps to ensure everyone is working from the same document.
-The date to enter here is the date the constitution, or any amendment to it, has been registered by the Commission, as this is when it comes into effect.
-Leave this undated until the constitution has been registered
+Inserting the date of the constitution is good practice, and helps to ensure everyone has the same document.
+The date to enter here is the date the constitution, or any amendment to it, has taken effect.
+Leave this undated until the constitution has been registered or insert the date that the last amendment to the constitution took effect.

 Clause 1 - Name

 You must include the name of the CIO in the constitution.
-In general, the Commission can accept any charity name unless it would be misleading, offensive or too similar to the name of an existing charity (unless the CIO is replacing that charity).
+In general, the Commission can accept any charity name unless it would be misleading, offensive or too similar to the name or working name of an existing charity (unless the CIO is replacing that charity).
 The Commission has powers to require a charity to change its name if this happens.
 Further information on this is provided in our publication How to choose a charity name and Registering as a charity (CC21) which are available on our website.
 There are also legal restrictions on using the same name as an existing company (unless it is a charitable company that is converting to a CIO) or as a former company or CIO that underwent insolvent liquidation – if in doubt seek professional advice.

 Clause 2 - Principal office